Introducing Submit button and Forms 📃

 To help developers in certain situations where it detects an out-of-place or missing submit button, Streamlit will shows a warning or throws an exception in the following cases:

-• If no submit button is defined, Streamlit will show a warning without interrupting the app flow.
+is defined without a form scope, Streamlit will throw an exception and stop execution. - If no submit button is defined, Streamlit will show a warning without interrupting the app flow.

 Limitations and other notes

-• An st.form cannot be embedded inside another st.form.
+cannot be embedded inside anotherst.form

-• By definition, st.buttons do not make much sense within a form.
+s do not make much sense within a form.
 Forms are all about batching widget state together, but buttons are inherently stateless.
-So declaring an st.button inside a form will lead to an error.
+So declaring anst.button

-• Also by definition, interdependent widgets within a form are unlikely to be particularly useful.
-If you pass the output of widget1 into the input for widget2 inside a form, then widget2 will only update to widget1's value when the form is submitted.
+inside a form will lead to an error. - Also by definition, interdependent widgets within a form are unlikely to be particularly useful.
+If you pass the output of

-• We are currently working on functionality that allows you to programmatically reset all widgets when the submit button is clicked.
+'s value when the form is submitted. - We are currently working on functionality that allows you to programmatically reset all widgets when the submit button is clicked.
 This should be added in an upcoming release.

 Wrapping up

-You can now add st.form and st.form_submit_button to your apps to help make them more responsive in just two lines of code!
+to your apps to help make them more responsive in just two lines of code!

 So go ahead and upgrade Streamlit to version 0.81.0 today!